Avatar-Nick/ADABlobs/README.md

 ```
 cat config/template.env >> .env
 ```
-<strong>Note:</strong> You may need to use "Windows Terminal" if you are on Windows which you can get from the Windows Store.
+<strong>Note:</strong> You may need to use "Windows Terminal" if you are on a Windows machine which you can get from the Windows Store.

 4. Copy your [Blockfrost API](https://blockfrost.io/) credentials into .env file that you just created next to the "BLOCKFROST_API_KEY=" section: